TheGrandAdmiraI/Eric-Wagoner/Penguin Quest!/README.md

 There were some difficulties exporting the game as an executable, but it runs in VS Code.

+If you have any questions about certain parts of the game, or who worked on what, please, don't hesitate to ask.

 To run the game, follow these instructions:

     Install VS Code and the necessary Java pluggins following the instructions of this link: https://code.visualstudio.com/docs/languages/java